 Clearview AI - EUR 30.5 million (September 2024).
 The Dutch DPA fined Clearview AI for scraping facial images from the internet without consent to build a facial recognition database.
 This directly parallels how some recruiting tools scrape candidate profiles from public sources without a lawful basis - a practice the ICO flagged in its November 2024 audit of AI recruitment tools.

-The pattern across all three: regulators are cracking down on data processing that happens without proper legal basis, without adequate transparency, or without appropriate transfer mechanisms.
-These aren't abstract risks.
-They're the exact activities recruiting teams perform daily.
+Across all three enforcement actions, a clear pattern emerges: regulators are cracking down on data processing that happens without proper legal basis, adequate transparency, or appropriate transfer mechanisms.
+None of this is theoretical.
+These are the exact activities recruiting teams perform daily.

 What makes these fines especially notable: they target both the companies that collect data (LinkedIn, Uber) and the companies that build tools with that data (Clearview AI).
 As a recruiting team, you’re potentially liable for your own data practices and your choice of vendors.
 Due diligence on the tools in your stack isn’t optional - it’s a compliance obligation.